36.9

 About Jackson County, Oklahoma

-Jackson County tops the nation
+Jackson County Trails the National Median

 Score breakdown